The Con That Turned the World Against America

 And because the world’s largest economies are so closely intertwined, the effects will not be limited to the United States.
 Confidence in the world’s financial system—a system based on the dollar as the reserve currency—is failing, not because of a liquidity crunch, a popping housing bubble, or the myriad of other commonly cited economic causes, but because of broken faith.
 The result in the end will be a new world financial order—one without America at the head.

 Here is what happened and why you need to know about it.

 The world’s economic system is built on trust.
 Money is no longer backed with tangible assets.
-The only thing giving that Jackson in your wallet purchasing power is the perception that it will be able to buy a similar batch of goods tomorrow as it can today.
+The only thing giving the dollar in your wallet purchasing power is the perception that it will be able to buy a similar batch of goods tomorrow as it can today.
 But here is the catch.
 There is no standard that determines what a dollar is worth—ultimately it’s all relative.
 Its value could disappear overnight.

 The same is true for every currency, whether yen, ruble or peso.
-Each is backed by confidence—confidence that the government will act responsibly, confidence that the government will honestly pay its debts (not just print more money), and confidence that the currency will remain a store of wealth.
+Each is backed by confidence—confidence that the national government will act responsibly, confidence that the government will honestly pay its debts (not just print more money), and confidence that the currency will remain a store of wealth.